Choose Your Baffle System

 The “reflections” of sound cause audibility issues, especially when an industry continuously generates high decibel, low frequency noises.
 A low frequency sound wave is the most difficult wavelength to absorb because it is much longer than a high frequency sound wave.
 So when it has an increase in intensity level (measured by decibels), it creates a discomfort in people within the area, whether they are workers and/or employees in a warehouse facility or an audience for a concert or sports event.

-When it comes to creating an area that has tolerable noise control, AmCraft provides sound baffles and wall panels that will help absorb the reflections and acoustic wave “bouncing” for a generally comfortable environment.
+When it comes to creating an area that has tolerable noise control, AmCraft provides acoustic wall baffles and sound baffling panels that will help absorb the reflections and acoustic wave “bouncing” for a generally comfortable environment.
 It is important to remember that proper echo reduction can also help your facility meet OSHA standards of acceptable noise levels.

 Noise Reduction Coefficient for Sound-Absorbing Systems